-Gastrointestinal electrical stimulation is a less invasive procedure than bariatric surgery.
-It consists of a small electrical generator surgically implanted under the skin of the abdomen, and two electrodes surgically placed into the superficial tissue of the distal stomach (Ross, 2014).
-The device delivers two short pulses at intervals.
 Stimulation can be low-frequency/high-energy with long pulse stimulation, or high-frequency/low-energy with short pulse stimulation.
-The latter, known as the Enterra II gastric neurostimulator (Medtronic, Minneapolis, USA) is used on humans (Lal, 2015).
-Physicians can adjust voltage and rate settings of the device at any time according to patient symptoms.

-In 2000, the U.S. Food and Drug Administration approved Enterra as a Humanitarian Device Exemption for treatment of chronic, drug-refractory nausea and vomiting secondary to gastroparesis - but not obesity - or idiopathic etiology for persons 18 to 70 years of age (U.S. Food and Drug Administration, 2015).
-To date, the Food and Drug Administration has not approved any gastrointestinal electrical stimulation product for obesity.
+The latter, known as the Enterra II gastric neurostimulator (Medtronic, Minneapolis, Minnesota) is used on humans (Lal, 2015).
+In 2000, the U.S. Food and Drug Administration approved Enterra as a Humanitarian Device Exemption for treatment of chronic, drug-refractory nausea and vomiting secondary to gastroparesis or idiopathic etiology for persons 18 to 70 years of age; approval did not include treatment for obesity (U.S. Food and Drug Administration, 2015).